This post may contain affiliate links. Read my full disclosure policy.

 - How to make Fermented Pickles!

-Transfer to your vessel and pack tightly with a tamper or your fist.
+- Transfer cabbage and brine to your vessel and pack tightly with a tamper, or a muddler.

-Leave 3 inches of space between brine level and top of jar.
-Top with one or two cabbage leaves to keep shreds from floating above the brine add fermentation weight if desired.
+- Leave 3 inches of space between brine level and the top of the jar.
+Top with one or two cabbage leaves to keep shreds from floating above the brine add a fermentation weight.

-Check progress daily making sure cabbage is still submerged and taste for doneness starting day 3.
-It will generally take anywhere from 3 days to 2 weeks, depending on your flavor preference.
-It will get more sour as it ferments.
+- Check progress daily making sure cabbage is still submerged ( pushing it down if not) and taste for doneness starting day 3.
+It will generally take anywhere from 3-5 days and will get sourer as it ferments.

-You will know that it is adequately fermented when it looks lighter in color, with a pleasant tangy flavor and not overly salty.
+- You will know that it is adequately fermented when it looks lighter in color, with a pleasantly tangy flavor.

-Cold temperatures (refrigeration or a root cellar if you are so lucky!) slow down the fermentation process.
-Make sure you store your kraut in its brine, and it will keep at least 6 months.
+How to store: Cold temperatures (refrigeration or a root cellar if you are so lucky!) slow down the fermentation process.
+Make sure you store your kraut in its brine, and it will keep for at least 6 months.

-Feel free to add flavorings to the kraut- caraway seeds, fresh ginger, onion, garlic cloves, dill or dill seeds, etc.
+Flavors: Feel free to add flavorings to the kraut- caraway seeds, fresh ginger, fresh turmeric, onion, garlic cloves, dill or dill seeds, etc.

 - Serving Size: 2 tablespoons

-Keywords: sauerkraut, how to make sauerkraut, benefits of fermented foods, cultured cabbage, simple cultured cabbage
+Keywords: sauerkraut, sauerkraut recipe, how to make sauerkraut, sauerkraut recipe, sauerkraut benefits